Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 Stir in liver and pumpkin puree.

-Cool completely, then add fish oil and supplements per serving.
+Cool completely.
+Add fish oil and supplements per serving.

-Note: Keep liver at approximately 10% of total recipe volume to avoid Vitamin A excess over time.
+⚠️ Liver note: Keep liver at approximately 10% of total recipe volume — excess liver over time can cause Vitamin A toxicity.

 Recipe 8: Lamb and Root Vegetable Wet Stew